wildfiler/wilds.wtf/gamedev.markdown

 permalink: /gamedev/
 ---

-## Various game dev stuff
+# Various game dev stuff

-'m not game developer, but why not?..
+I'm not game developer, but why not?..

 Mainly I'm playing with [DragonRuby Game Toolkit](https://dragonruby.org/toolkit/game), because I love ruby and this is the easiest way to play with graphics in cross-platform way.